 SCI has litigated more than 50 cases throughout the United States involving numerous domestic and international hunting-related issues.
 SCI’s lawyers have filed briefs in the U.S. Supreme Court six times, involving:

 - Opposition to roadless requirements due to their detrimental impact on wildlife,

 - Authority to hunt exotic species on private ranches in the U.S.,

 - States’ authority to regulate navigable waters within National Preserves, and

-SCI lawyers also prepare comments on SCI’s behalf in response to public input opportunities regarding federal and state actions, regulations and policies.
+SCI lawyers also prepare comments on SCI’s behalf in response to public input opportunities regarding federal and state actions, regulations, policies and resource management plans.

 - NPS Regulations in Alaska (Sturgeon v.
 Frost)